 Sensors detect any changes in the environment.
 This component produces an electrical signal that matches with the change it detects.
-It then sends this signal to other components in the printed circuit board.
-Sensors can convert air quality into electrical energy.
+It then sends this signal to other components in the printed circuit board. sensor printed circuit board can convert air quality into electrical energy.

 A transformer helps in transmitting electrical energy from one circuit to another.